twilio/twilio-voice-react-native/docs/customize-notifications.md

 The default location of this file in a bare React Native project is `android/app/src/main/res/values/`.

+This [folder](https://github.com/twilio/twilio-voice-react-native/tree/latest/test/app/android/app/src/main/res/values) would be where we would add or edit the `strings.xml` file for this feature in the SDK's built-in Test App.

 #### Templating Notifcation Titles
 When displaying the title, the SDK will perform special string templating behavior for certain keywords.
 For incoming and in-progress calls, the value `${from}` will be replaced with the `Call`/`CallInvite`'s `.from` value.
 For example: